But first, what is an SEO copywriter?

 A good rule of thumb is to have the main image at the beginning of the article, and then one or two more within the piece to break up the text.

 While the title of the article will be visible on a website, the SEO title is what you see when you do a Google search.
+It is also often used in social shares.

 It can be the same.
 But it is a better practice to have slightly different SEO and main titles to increase searchability and improve search engine rankings.